makrai/notes/ethayarajh19-how-contextl-geo-bert-elmo-gpt-emnlp.md

 ### In ELMo, words in the same sentence are more similar in upper layers

-### In BERT, words in the same sentence are more dissimilar in upper layers
+### In BERT, words in the same sentence are less similar in upper layers

 ### In GPT-2, word representations in the same sentence are no more similar to
 each other than randomly sampled words

 ## 4.3 Static vs. Contextualized

-### On average, less than 5% of the variance in a word’s contextualized repr can
+### On average, less than 5% of the variance in a word’s contextualized repr
-be explained by a static embedding
+can be explained by a static embedding

 ### Principal components of contextualized representations in lower layers
 outperform GloVe and FastText on many benchmarks